jdiejim/Seed-project-webpack/README.md

 * This is a project skeleton for developing in ES6 with Webpack
 * To setup, run npm install and start coding!
-* Additional guide included if you are interested on the steps I followed to setup the environmnet for the seed project
+* Additional guide included if you are interested on the steps I followed to setup the environment

 ## File Structure